 Fees for office visits range from $40 to $300, depending upon the type and complexity of the visit.
 The complexity level of your visit is based on whether you are a new or established patient, the nature of your condition, examination and counseling time.
 The actual level is determined after your visit, so we are not able to give you a precise fee quote at the time you make your appointment.
 Many of these charges are reimbursable by the University-sponsored plan or other private health insurance plans.

-UConn Student Health Services participates directly with
+UConn Student Health and Wellness participates directly with

 - Anthem Blue Cross/Blue Shield of CT & affiliated BC/BS’s nationwide

 - Connecticut Medicaid

 And we are certified with